Trivadis/plsql-formatter-settings/standalone/README.md

 - the SQLcl command `tvdformat`
 - the standalone exectable `tvdformat`

 The project requires a JDK 17, but it produces a Java 8 executable JAR file.
 A GraalVM JDK is required only if you want to build a [native image](https://www.graalvm.org/reference-manual/native-image/).
+GraalVM 22.0.0.2 does not work in with the libraries from SQLcl 21.4.1 (throws `org.graalvm.polyglot.PolyglotException: java.lang.AssertionError`).
+Please use GraalVM 21.3.0 instead.

 ## Running the Standalone Formatter